Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 Assessing the channel efficiency by installations alone is not reasonable.
 It is important to track the number of users who not only came to you, but also launched the app for the first time during the specified period.
 If the figure is low across all advertising channels, you may need to send push notifications or an email newsletter to those users who “got stuck" at this stage.

-To find the metric in the tracker, go to the Report constructor → Metrics → Main metrics → Initial launches.
+To find the metric in the tracker, go to the Report builder → Metrics → Main metrics → Initial launches.

 After an app is installed, users often become dormant.
 Dedicated campaigns are initiated to return such users, including push notifications, retargeting and newsletters.
 It is crucial to separate these users from regular ones to see how successful the re-acquisition of "old" customers is going.
 Attribution in this case is called repeated attribution or reattribution.
 The reattribution metric enables you to understand the number of re-installs or reactivations of a mobile app.